Academic Stewardship – Maintaining Your Automatic Merit & Competitive Scholarships

 Break in Enrollment

-Current students who withdraw after the add/drop date for the term will lose that semester of scholarship as it will have already paid out.
-Email firstname.lastname@example.org to state that you are withdrawing and include your expectation for when you plan to return.
+Current students who withdraw after the add/drop deadline for the term will lose that semester of scholarship as it will have already been paid out.
+Email firstname.lastname@example.org to state that you are withdrawing and include your expected semester for return.

 Being granted a medical withdrawal can impact your scholarship standing.
+Additional information regarding extenuating circumstances can be found under the scholarship appeals section of this page.
 Please contact the Scholarship Office at 205-348-8201 or at email@example.com for more information.

 Students who have deferred their scholarship will be reviewed for scholarship standing each May as noted under our Academic Stewardship policy.